The word phobia comes from the Greek word, "Phobos", which is related to having a fear of something, or often what we might call an irrational fear.

 ..., the second part is therapy now the medications for both agoraphobia and social phobia involve vision that can be used to calm the patient down reduce their heart rate.

-Therapy what type of therapy well there's two types there's exposure therapy, and then there's cognitive behavior therapy.
+Therapy what type of therapy well there's two types there's exposure therapy, and then there's cognitive behaviour therapy.

-Exposure therapy as the name implies were refers to simply exposing the person to the thing that they were afraid of.
+Exposure therapy as the name implies were referred to simply exposing the person to the thing that they were afraid of.

-At first that may sound ridiculous but it's shown that if this is done in a controlled environment that the person can eventually habituate to the thing that they're so fearful of and then gradually their anxiety will decline as this is practiced.
+At first, that may sound ridiculous but it's shown that if this is done in a controlled environment that the person can eventually habituate to the thing that they're so fearful of and then gradually their anxiety will decline as this is practised.

 The combination usually works very well it's actually worked it's shown to work in greater than 90% of cases.

 Phobias typically develop early in life, they may be triggered by experiences but also tend to run in families.

 Children whose parents have a phobia are about three times as likely to develop a similar phobia than where there is no family history.